Anal Cancer: Diagnosis & Treatment in Hyderabad

 A biopsy can also be done to diagnose anal cancer.

 Treatment of Anal Cancer

 Although there is no definite cure for anal cancer, many people who are diagnosed with anal cancer live healthy and productive lives.
-Depending on your age and the stage of your cancer, your doctor may recommend one of the following treatments:
+Depending on your age and the stage of your cancer, your doctor may recommend one of the following anal cancer treatment:

 Chemotherapy can be used to kill cancer cells while at the same time preventing their growth.
 It can either be injected or given orally.
 Intermittent usage of pain relief medicines may also be necessary to control symptoms of anal cancer.

 One of the most common surgeries for anal cancer is local resection surgery.
 It is done to remove the anus tumour as well as certain healthy tissue around it.
 This process is done only if anal cancer has not spread to other organs of the body.
 It is an ideal procedure for those who are diagnosed with anal cancer at an early stage, and for those who have tiny tumours.

 Another surgery that can be conducted for anal cancer includes Abdominoperineal (AP) Resection.
 This is known to be a more invasive surgery.
 This procedure is for those people who did not react well to other treatments or those who are at an advanced stage.